Diabetes: The All-We-Need-To-Know Handbook

 Adhering to a diabetes diet represents one of the most crucial aspects when it comes to managing blood glucose for those with diabetes.
 When one wants to consider the ideal diabetes diet, then one must also take certain aspects into consideration as well.

-Namely, we are referring to the amount of carbs which one consumed.
+Namely, we are referring to the number of carbs which one consumed.
 But also, the amount of protein, fat, and fiber which the food contains.

 The glycemic load takes the average portion size into account, while the glycemic index, known as GI for short, is a standardized measurement.